-The ketogenic diet is a high fat, adequate-protein, and very-low-carbohydrate diet that causes a state of ketosis.
+The ketogenic diet is a high fat, adequate-protein, and very-low-carbohydrate diet that results in a state of ketosis.
 Ketosis means the body uses fat for energy.
 For some people with seizures not well-controlled by anti-seizure medications, entering into a state of ketosis improves their seizures.

 Our ketogenic diet program offers 3 different treatments:

-The Traditional Ketogenic Diet is recommended for children from one to five years old, or for any child under the age of 18 who is fed primarily through tube feeding.
-We require a hospital stay of at least four days while the child is starting on the traditional ketogenic diet due to the risk of complications in the first few days of the diet.
+The Traditional Ketogenic Diet is recommended for children from 1 to 5 years old, or for any child under the age of 18 who is fed primarily through tube feeding.
+We require a hospital stay of at least 4 days while the child is starting on the traditional ketogenic diet due to the risk of complications in the first few days of the diet.
 During the stay, we educate the child’s caregivers on how to safely administer the diet at home.

 Caregivers learn how to weigh special foods and formula on a gram scale according to specific recipes designed by our keto dietitian.
 After the hospital stay, children on the diet are followed on a quarterly basis by the keto team to prevent long-term complications.
 Keto lab (blood) draws are requested prior to each keto visit including the initial pre-keto visit.